 6. Lake Resia, Italy

 Between the borders of Italy, Switzerland and Austria hides the story of the most famous Italian drowned city.
-After World War II, the city of Curon was flooded when the building of a giant dam went wrong.
-Today, the only visible remnant of Curon is the Romanesque bell tower of a church.
+After World War II, the city of Curon was flooded when the building of a giant dam went wrong and today, the only visible remnant of Curon is the Romanesque bell tower of a church.
 Interestingly, people say that they can still hear the bell ring, even though it was removed decades ago.

 5. Lofoten Islands, near the border between Europe and the Arctic